 People – families – of diaspora carry the traces of change: new circumstances, different languages, uncertainty and often trauma.
 How do the ghosts of history and geography affect the everyday experiences and identities of people today?
 And what happens when the places where your parents and grandparents lived no longer exist – or you don’t share a language with your parents because you grew up in different places?

 For Asia TOPA 2020, theatre director Caroline Guiela Nguyen presents SAIGON – a moving family saga tracing the paths of 11 characters across history and space.
-She’ll join Australian writer Benjamin Law for a conversation about their work in theatre and comedy, as well as the intergenerational, intercultural dimensions of their work – treasured by audiences, but largely missing from international stages.
+In March, her translator, Nguyen Duc Duy, will join Australian writer Benjamin Law for a conversation about language, theatre and comedy, and this incredible play that places the art of translation at centre stage.
+They will also explore the intergenerational, intercultural dimensions of their work – treasured by audiences, but largely missing from international stages.
 Hosted by Beverley Wang.

 Presented in partnership with Asia TOPA.